deniskratinov/selectablelistview/README.md

 Contextual Action Bar with ListView
 ==================

 This is an example of using Contextual Action Bar with ActionBarSherlock and ListView.
 The case when data items selected with long-click.
-The tutorial can be found [here]. (http://androidperspective.wordpress.com/)
+The tutorial can be found [here](http://androidperspective.wordpress.com/).

 ![Alt text](screenshot.png "screenshot")